jsf9k/jsf9k.github.io/about.md

 # Hobbies #

-I have a toddler at home, so I don't have a lot of free time to pursue hobbies right now.
-If I did have time, though, this are the things I would be doing...
+I have an infant and a toddler at home, so I don't have a lot of free time to pursue hobbies right now.
+If I did have time, though, these are the things I would be doing...

 * Reading ("serious" literature, science fiction, historical fiction, science and mathematics, history, ...)
+* Learning Latin and Classical Greek
+* Improving my French and German
 * Watching weird foreign films
 * Playing the guitar
 * Hiking